usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ## Release 0.41.0 - September, 2025

 Welcome to Rascal 0.41.0!
-This release comes with great improvements in usability (parse error recovery, loading speed) and enormous progress with type checking and compilation.
+This release comes with great improvements in usability (parse error recovery, loading speed) and enormous progress with type-checking and compilation.
 Numerous additions to the standard library and a _big change_ in the Java language support setup...
-The release notes are organized by major topics and there is a list of smaller improvements at the end, including a list of linked closed issues and the merged pull requests.
+These release notes are organized by major topics and there is a list of smaller improvements at the end, including a list of linked closed issues and the merged pull requests.

 Many, if not most, of the improvements to the Rascal project were both funded and executed by Swat.engineering BV.
 Thanks!

 ### Analyzing Java code

-For many users the extraction of `java-air` as a separate project from `rascal` will be the biggest change.
-This allows us to do faster maintenance cycles on both projects and it more than halfed the size of the binary distribution of the core Rascal features.
+For many users the extraction of [java-air](https://github.com/usethesource/java-air/) as a separate project from `rascal` will be the biggest change.
+This allows us to do faster maintenance cycles on both projects and it more than halved the size of the binary distribution of the core Rascal features.

+**Students following courses on Software Evolution**, or Software Maintenance/Software quality at different schools and universities: your course notes may not include this new information, but this is relevant for you if you want to use the newest Rascal VScode extension for your lab exercises!

 To regain access to all the beloved features for the Java language related to parsing, abstract syntax trees, and semantic models like `M3`, please add this to your `pom.xml` dependencies: